urinieto/calibron/README.md

 The solver will attempt to find a valid solution and display it when found.

+Once the solution is found, it will print it via some _beautiful_ ASCII art (not really beautiful, sorry).

 ## Time Complexity

 The worst-case time complexity is O(2^n * n!), where n is the number of pieces, as: